Williamsport Sun-Gazette: 20th century through today

 In 1955, the morning Gazette & Bulletin and the afternoon Williamsport Sun were consolidated and became the Williamsport Sun-Gazette, the area's afternoon newspaper.

 John E. Person Jr. served as president of the new Williamsport Sun-Gazette from 1955 to 1990.

 On July 1, 1990, the family-owned Sun-Gazette was acquired by another family owned newspaper group, Ogden Newspapers, which operates more than 40 newspapers throughout the United States, including the East Lycoming Shopper & News and the Muncy Luminary, both in Lycoming County.
 The Williamsport Sun-Gazette has been led by a series of publishers since 1990.

-Publishers of The Williamsport Sun-Gazette for Ogden Newspapers, Inc. since July 1, 1990, include Thomas C. Briley 1990–2000, John A. Fusco 2001, John J. Yahner Nov.
-2001 – Sept.
-2007, Robert O. Rolley Jr. Oct.
-2007–2008, Bernard A. Oravec 2009-2018, Robert O. Rolley Jr. 2019–current.
+Publishers of The Williamsport Sun-Gazette for Ogden Newspapers, Inc. since July 1, 1990, include Thomas C. Briley 1990–2000, John A. Fusco 2001, John J. Yahner November 2001 – September 2007, Robert O. Rolley Jr. October 2007–2008, Bernard A. Oravec 2009-2018, Robert O. Rolley Jr. 2019–current.

 Robert O. Rolley Jr. returned to lead the Williamsport Sun-Gazette in 2019 shortly after the departure of Bernard A. Oravec.
 Rolley now serves as publisher of both the Williamsport Sun-Gazette and The Express in Lock Haven.

 In January 1991, the Sun-Gazette published the first Sunday edition, becoming a seven-day-a-week publication, including holidays.
 Prior to that time, the Grit newspaper was the Sunday paper for the area, until Grit was purchased and moved to Topeka, Kansas, in 1993, later converting to magazine format.
 Coincidentally, both the Sun-Gazette and Grit are now owned by Ogden Newspapers.

 On August 9, 1999, 130 years after the merger of the Lycoming Gazette and the West Branch Bulletin, the Sun-Gazette returned to the morning edition format.

-The Sun-Gazette has won numerous advertising, creative and editorial awards.
-It is nationally known for its coverage of the fracking industry, and also covers some news in neighboring counties, especially Clinton County, Tioga County and Sullivan County.
-It also covers Penn State University football and 17 local high school athletic programs.

-The paper offers an almost exclusively conservative point of view, mainly through its original and syndicated editorials, as well as its selective use of articles from the Associated Press.
-The daily local news reporting is generally fair.
-The Sun-Gazette often partners with the local community, through donation of advertising space in support of local civic, scholastic, and service organizations.
-In addition, the company offers editorial support to many Williamsport-area businesses and charities.

 A Community Keystone; The Official History of The Williamsport Sun-Gazette was published in July 2018.
 This special hardcover book contains over 500 photos and 448 pages of detailed newspaper and community history, divided into 37 chapters that cover the entire 217 years of newspaper publication in Williamsport since 1801.
 This book was featured on PCN's PA Books television show on November 11, 2018.